AI & Technology

 For High-Volume Messaging (Customer Support, Sales)

-Smart reply generation is the key feature here.
-If you're answering 50 similar questions per day, an AI that generates contextually appropriate responses is saving significant time.
-CleverType's smart reply feature is particularly useful for this — it reads the incoming message and suggests a full appropriate response.
+Smart reply generation is the big one here.
+If you're answering 50 similar questions every day, an AI that drafts an actual useful reply for you saves a ton of time.
+CleverType's smart reply feature is particularly good at this — it reads the incoming message and suggests a full response you can send with one tap.

 For Accessibility Needs